tc39/proposal-module-declarations/README.md

 It's my (Dan Ehrenberg's) hypothesis at this point that, for best performance, JS module fragments should be *nested inside* resource bundles.
 This way, the expressiveness of resource bundles can be combined with the low per-asset overhead of JS module fragments: most of the "blow-up" in terms of the number of assets today is JS modules, so it makes sense to have a specialized solution for that case, which can be contained inside the JS engine.
 The plan from here will be to develop prototype implementations (both in browsers and build tools) to validate this hypothesis before shipping.

-## Relationship to JS module blocks
+### Why have this proposal and module blocks as two separate things, rather than one common language feature?

 [JS module blocks](https://github.com/tc39/proposal-js-module-blocks) are a separate concept for a module syntax which acts like a specifier: it can be imported with `import()` or `new Worker()`, but not with a static import statement, as it is not in the module map.
 Instead, it is a *key* in the module map.
 JS module blocks may be imported in other Realms.